TheThinkingHome/Automations/blueprints/template/recently_active.md

 That block has to sit under Home Assistant's `template:` configuration.
 The tidy way to do that, and the way that scales once you make more of these, is a package.

-## Step 3: What a package is, and how to use one
+## Step 3: What a Package Is, and How to Create One

 A package is a single YAML file that holds a bundle of related configuration.
 Rather than scattering a sensor here and an automation there across your main files, you put everything for one feature into one file, and Home Assistant folds it into your overall configuration at startup.
 Packages are optional, but they keep related things together and easy to find.